fnunnari/deeva/VotingPlatform/README_set_up_dev_server.md

 ## Create tables on the server

 Django will alter table on the MySQL server by issuing the `migrate` and `makemigrations` command.
-On the first run it will create them:
+On the first run it will create them.

-In the project folder `deeva`, where the `manage.py` file is located, run in order:
+In the project folder `deeva`, where the `manage.py` file is located, run, in order:
   * `python manage.py makemigrations`
   * `python manage.py migrate`

 Also, every time you alter the DJango tables, you must re-issue the `makemigrations`.
 Finally, every time you pull from git and someone else altered the tables, you must re-issue `migrate`

-## Ceate a django-root user
+## Create a django-root user

 ```
 $ python manage.py createsuperuser